 It takes just a few minutes to set up SLA timers.
 These instructions tell you what to do.

 Step 1: Set your business hours

 If you are setting up a Company SLA timer, you must first set your business hours in eDesk.
-Follow the instructions here.
+To find out more instructions about Business Hours, click here.

 Step 2: Access the Mailbox Settings page

 - Go to Settings → Mailbox Settings → Channels.

 - Click on the channel you wish to set up an SLA timer for and select Mailbox.